SeanNobel/seannobel.github.io/index.md

 - **Araya**
   - Senior Engineer & Researcher (present)
-  - Currently a leading developer for two projects related to traffic safety, one involving Free Energy Principle and the other using Edge AI and AR technology.
+  - Currently a leading developer for two projects related to traffic safety, one involving Free Energy Principle and the other using Edge AI and Augmented Reality.

 - **The University of Tokyo**
   - MSc. in Neurobiology (2021)